It's been a concern for a while now: can the COVID vaccine delay your period?

 Does this have to do with the way the vax response is mounting a broader inflammatory response, possibly moreso because of the lipid nanoparticle or mRNA mechanism?
 Either way I am fascinated!
 Inflammation + tissue remodeling = extra bleedypants!February 24, 2021

-A flurry of replies came rolling in: women with both accelerated and delayed cycles, others with heavier flows and exacerbated menstrual cramps, some even reporting hot flashes and various hormonal responses.
+A flurry of replies came rolling in: women with both accelerated and delayed cycles, others with heavier flows and exacerbated menstrual cramps.
+Some even reported hot flashes and various hormonal responses.
 This mountain of anecdotal evidence, though scientifically inconclusive, could not be ignored.

 With little research to link vaccination with changes in menstruation, Dr. Clancy—along with Dr. Katharine Lee, a research fellow in the Division of Public Health Sciences at Washington University—decided to bridge the gap.
 Together they developed a formal study to collect and analyze data surrounding this menstrual phenomenon after inoculation.